The small town has trouble with gangs, until a saviour comes to assist.

 “Tomorrow night, we’ll be paying the Sewer Rats a surprise visit, that’s what.
-It’s their club night, they won’t be expecting us.
-We’ll be armed to the teeth.”
+It’s their club night, they won’t be expecting us and we'll be armed.”
 Lucifer grinned, showing his nicotine-stained teeth.

 “Okay, guys, listen up, here’s what we’re going to do.”

 On Saturday morning, a dozen gas bottles were being delivered to the Sewer Rats' clubhouse.
 The padlocked iron gates, set in the six-foot high fence, forced the delivery guy to leave them outside on the road.
 Later that day, a thug on a Harley Davidson roared up the street, he arrived to open up the clubhouse ready for the evening.
 Seeing the gas bottles he presumed their leader, Mack, had ordered them, so he shifted them inside the compound.

-It was nearing midnight when The Disciples rode their bikes en masse to the other side of town.
-Most were doubling up as their bikes were still in the bike shop after the truck debacle.
+It was nearing midnight.
+The Disciples rode their bikes en masse to the other side of town.
+Most doubling up as their bikes were still in the repair shop after the truck debacle.

 The bikes throbbed as they approached the clubhouse.
-Sounds of raucous laughter poured from the building on this quiet back road, on the wrong side of the tracks.
+Sounds of music and laughter came from the building on this quiet back road, on the wrong side of the tracks.

 Over twenty men dismounted, all carrying weapons.
 Most had guns, some carried knives and machetes.
 A few even had hand grenades.
 They meant business.
 A bolt cutter soon took care of the locked gates.

 It was a moonless night and dressed as they were in dark clothing, it was impossible to see the bikers preparing to enter their enemy’s clubhouse.

 Lucas and Earl were dishing the dirt at the bar.
 They were alone.
-The few customers, those who were willing to risk drinking at the haunt of the local bikers, had gone home.
+The few customers, those who were still willing to risk drinking at the biker's water hole, had gone home.
 The lights were dimmed, the jukebox played a sad song, and Earl was tired.
 He paused mid-yawn.

 The sounds of gunfire could be heard in the distance.
 The two men stared at each other for a moment.

-“It’s coming from the Sewer Rats clubhouse by the sound of it.”
-Earl said.
+“It’s coming from the Sewer Rats' clubhouse by the sound of it.” .

 Lucas nodded, a faint smile flickered on his lips.
-He snapped his fingers just seconds before the sound of a massive explosion rattled the windows of the bar.
+He snapped his fingers.
+The sound of a massive explosion rattled the windows of the bar.